apecloud/kubeblocks/docs/api_docs/kubeblocks-for-pulsar/cluster-management/start-stop-a-cluster.md

 ---
-title: Stop/Start a MySQL cluster
+title: Stop/Start a Pulsar cluster
-description: How to stop/start a MySQL cluster
+description: How to start/stop a Pulsar cluster
-keywords: [mysql, stop a cluster, start a cluster]
+keywords: [postgresql, stop a cluster, start a cluster]
 sidebar_position: 5
 sidebar_label: Stop/Start
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-# Stop/Start a MySQL cluster
+# Stop/Start PostgreSQL Cluster

 You can stop/start a cluster to save computing resources.
 When a cluster is stopped, the computing resources of this cluster are released, which means the pods of Kubernetes are released, but the storage resources are reserved.
-You can start this cluster again by snapshots if you want to restore the cluster resources.
+Start this cluster again if you want to restore the cluster resources from the original storage by snapshots.

 ## Stop a cluster

-You can stop a cluster by OpsRequest or changing the YAML file of the cluster.

 <Tabs>